|

 We propose a new method to capture changes in hedge funds' exposures to

-variables.
-In a large sample of funds, we find substantial evidence that hedge
+conditioning variables.
+In a large sample of funds, we find substantial

-functional forms, and uncover patterns such as day-of-the-month variation in
+consider different within-month functional forms, and uncover patterns such as

 Keywords: beta, time-varying risk, performance